 Constant change is the new norm; project management brings order to chaos.
 Effective project management helps improve organizational performance across key areas such as risk management, planning, strategic alignment, and teamwork.

-Unfortunately, many organizations fail to realize these benefits as they do not think project management as a valuable discipline.
+Unfortunately, many organizations fail to realize these benefits as they do not think of project management as a valuable discipline.
 In many cases, project management is viewed as an unnecessary evil, an extra layer of bureaucracy that gets in the way of doing ‘stuff’.

 If you are trying to introduce a standardized approach to project management, you will likely hear these challenges at every level in the organization.
 You need a change management plan to successfully implement project management.